Spring training roundup: Nelson Cruz leads Twins past Braves

 Pirates 6, Orioles 5 (8 innings)

-Kevin Newman went 3-for-4, Erik Gonzalez had two hits and two RBIs and Pittsburgh held off Baltimore at Bradenton, Florida Orioles shortstop Freddy Galvis and right fielder Austin Hays had two hits apiece.
+Kevin Newman went 3-for-4, Erik Gonzalez had two hits and two RBIs and Pittsburgh held off Baltimore at Bradenton, Fla.
+Orioles shortstop Freddy Galvis and right fielder Austin Hays had two hits apiece.

 Red Sox 10, Rays 4